Summer Art Market Vendor Application

 Music

-Amplified recorded music and live music will be playing through the Art Market to create a festive atmosphere.
-We request that vendors do not bring their own amplification systems or play music from their booth.
+Amplified recorded music will be playing through the Art Market to create a festive atmosphere.
+We request that vendors do not bring their own amplification systems or play music at booths.

 Tax Reporting